hudsoncsmith/my-portfolio/README.md

 ## ✨ Vibe Coding

 This project is a product of "Vibe Coding"—a development philosophy prioritizing flow state, creativity, and the leverage of modern AI tools.
+I started working on this project in 2024, with the goal of learning more about maintaining and deploying web pages.

 Instead of getting bogged down in boilerplate or repetitive tasks, I utilized AI coding assistants (like Gemini) to:
-*   Rapidly prototype UI ideas (like the floating envelope animation).
+*   Rapidly prototype UI ideas and styles
 *   Troubleshoot complex dependency issues.
 *   Refine styles and layouts efficiently.